yu-jeffy/ink-jet/application.md

 - **Registered Address:** 656 W Nopal Ave Mesa, Arizona 85210
 - **Registered Legal Entity:** Parallel Polis

-### Team's experience
+### Team's Experience

-We are a research collective focusing on areas in blockchain, machine learning, and artificial intelligence.
-We have conducted open source research on blockchain network topographies, smart contract auditing, and augmented LLM use cases.
+We are a research collective conducting open source research on areas in blockchain, machine learning, artificial intelligence, and general software engineering.

 Our team has an academic background in computer science, and work experience in blockchain development, machine learning, and full stack development.
 We are looking to bring our skills towards a project that can improve accessibility of the Polkadot developer ecosystem.